 It’s not limited to just series and movies but also audio content such as music, podcasts, audiobooks, news in easy Spanish, etc.

 In each series they let you know what vocabulary you’ll learn.
-It’s nice to see such a feature so you know what to expect.
+Seeing such a feature is nice so you know what to expect.

 It has a learning section for kids.